dani2442/TMS_in_AD/03_modeling_neurolib/README.md

 - 2.0-analyze_empirical_data.ipynb --> creates:
     Figures:
-    - Projections of wmh frequency;
-    - Suppl.
-Fig. 4 (correlation between wmh and tau and amyloid)
-    Tables:
-    - Suppl.
-Table 1 (table of demographics)
+    - Fig. 3A (distribution of WMH across the brain)
+    - Fig. 3B (histograms of phFCD distribution in WMH/no WMH)

 - 2.1-analyze_single_subj_simulations.ipynb --> creates:

     Figures:
-    - Fig. 3A (distribution of WMH across the brain)
-    - Fig. 3B (histograms of phFCD distribution in WMH/no WMH)
     - Fig. 3C-D (boxplots of model performances + correlation plots of % improvement and wmh log);
     - Fig. 4 (correlation plots of % improvement with clinical data with SDC models);
-    - Suppl.
-Fig. 4 (comparison with random models);
-    - Suppl.
-Fig. 5 (correlation plots of % improvement with clinical data with NDC models)

     Tables:
     - Table 1 (table of model performance in all wmh and in high wmh only subjects)
     - Table 2 (correlations between improvement in model performance compared to the baseline and clinical/demographic data)
-    - Suppl.
-Table 3 (model performance of random vs. non random models)

 ### Helpers script
 We have several scripts helping with the simulations: